 The Business Steward Module is a set of features that allow you to identify and resolve exception records.
-Exception records are records that SpectrumTM Technology Platform could not confidently process and that require manual review by a data steward.
+Exception records are records that Spectrum[TM] Technology Platform could not confidently process and that require manual review by a data steward.
 Some examples of exceptions are:

 - · Address verification failures

 - Geocoding failures

 - · Low-confidence matches

-- Merge/consolidation decisions
+- · Merge/consolidation decisions

 The Business Steward Module provides a browser-based tool for manually reviewing exception records.
-Once exception records are manually corrected and approved, they can be reincorporated into your Spectrum[TM] Technology Platform data quality process.
+Once exception records are manually corrected and approved, you can add them back into your Spectrum[TM] Technology Platform data quality process.

-Many of the actions that take place within the Business Steward Module are reflected in the audit log, a Management Console tool that records user activity.
-The following actions are included in the log:
+The audit log shows many of the actions that take place within the Business Steward Module.
+The audit log is a Management Console tool that records user activity.
+The log may include:

-- Adding exceptions in the Write Exceptions stage - Deleting exceptions in the Read Exceptions stage and the Business Steward Portal Manage Exceptions page - Assigning exceptions in the Business Steward Portal Exception Manager - Retrieving exceptions in the Business Steward Portal Exception Editor - Updating exceptions in the Business Steward Portal Exception Editor - Revalidating exceptions either when clicking Save and Revalidate in the Business Steward Portal Exception Editor
+- Adding exceptions in the Write Exceptions stage - Deleting exceptions in the Read Exceptions stage and the Business Steward Portal Manage Exceptions page - Assigning exceptions in the Business Steward Portal Exception Manager

+- Read exceptions in the Business Steward Portal Exception Editor - Updating exceptions in the Business Steward Portal Exception Editor - · Revalidating exceptions in the Business Steward Portal Exception Editor